pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 ******************************

 To correctly align the images, a *projective* transformation relating them is required.

 1. Define one image as a *target* or *destination* image, which will remain anchored while the others are warped.
 2. Detect features in all three images.
 3. Match features from left and right images against the features in the center, anchored image.

 In this series, the middle image is the logical anchor point.
-Numerous feature detection algorithms are available; this example will use Oriented FAST and rotated BRIEF (ORB) features available as `skimage.feature.ORB` [Rub11]_.
+Numerous feature detection algorithms are available; this example will use Oriented FAST and rotated BRIEF (ORB) features available as ``skimage.feature.ORB`` [Rub11]_.

 .. code-block:: python

-   from skimage.color import rgb2gray
+   import matplotlib.pyplot as plt from skimage.color import rgb2gray
    from skimage.feature import (ORB, match_descriptors,
                                 plot_matches)